rootx90/Cyber-Security-Notes/01-CEH-notes/Doubts List.md

 ---

+### Doubts after going through the course

+1. privilege escalation
+   - Q : step by step process how to do privilege escalation on parrotOS
+   - Mine advice : it's a big standalone topic - which u need to dig into deep
+-

+---

 ### Guidance after course
 - Q : in which i need to be updated & in which field not <br>Eg : so i need to keep update in CEH , penetration & in which field not need to be updated
 - Q : will ai replace Ethical hackers , cuz u saw penetestGPT on github